-Genotyping IDs long-term risk of macular degenerationNovember 13th, 2012 in Ophthalmology
+Genotyping IDs long-term risk of macular degenerationNovember 13, 2012 in Medicine & Health / Ophthalmology

 (HealthDay)—Genotyping of two genetic risk alleles can be used to estimate the long-term risk of early and late age-related macular degeneration (AMD), but knowing the phenotype is important in assessing risk when early AMD is present, according to a study published online Nov.
 9 in the Archives of Ophthalmology.